syncfusion-content/winui-docs/winui/AutoComplete/Grouping.md

 To display grouped data in `AutoComplete` control, set the [ItemsSource]() property to a [CollectionViewSource]() with the [IsSourceGrouped]() property set to `true`.
 The `CollectionViewSource` acts as a proxy over the collection class to enable grouping support.
 We should use the Custom Filter for customize the grouping of `AutoComplete` control.

-Also, the appearance of groups in a drop-down list can be defined by using the [GroupStyle]()property.
+Also, the appearance of groups in a drop-down list can be defined by using the [GroupStyle]() property.
 The default value of `GroupStyle` is `null`.

 In the following example, define a `CollectionViewSource` that wraps a collection of vegetable objects and specifies a property to group on (the vegetable category).
 Then, bind the `View` property of `CollectionViewSource` to the `ItemsSource` property of `AutoComplete` control.